-When you buy your food locally, you are investing in creating a robust, resilient and sustainable local economy.
-More of the money spent locally will remain in the local community, as the profits are not going to large corporations who will invest that money elsewhere – nationally or internationally.
-It is estimated that 80% of money spent locally will remain locally, compared to 20% of money spent with national companies.
-Research findings suggest that the recent increase in income inequality has been driven by the consolidation of the supply of goods and services by large corporations, so buying locally may be a way to address this.
+When you buy your food locally, you're helping to support a robust, resilient and sustainable local economy.
+More of the money spent locally goes back into the community (it's estimated that 80% remains local compared to 20% of money spent with large corporations that invest it nationally and internationally).
+Research suggests that the recent increase in income inequality has been driven by the consolidation of the supply of goods and services by large corporations; buying locally is one way to help address this.

-When local enterprises are supported, they can become a place for local people to gain worthwhile work experience, learn and develop new skills, find better employment in the future, or start their own businesses.
-With growth, corporations often move production to large and remote locations to reduce costs and therefore increase profit – consequently reducing opportunities for employment for people in urban environments – small scale local economic enterprise does not do this.
+When local enterprises are supported, they can become a place for local people to gain worthwhile work experience; to learn and develop new skills, find (better) employment in the future, or start their own businesses.
+Following growth, larger corporations often move production to remote locations to reduce costs and increase profit – consequently reducing employment opportunities for people living in urban environments.
+Small scale local economic enterprise does not do this.

-Local people get access to better food at a better price
+Local people have access to better food at a better price

-Small local enterprises use more careful and accountable production methods, which means you know where your food is coming from, how it was grown and what you are ingesting!
-By cutting out the middle men in long supply chains, short food supply chains which connect the consumer more directly with the producer can provide food at better prices for both parties.
-Food grown locally can also be picked when it is at its best, and as the time from farm to plate is vastly reduced, there is less loss of nutrients due to lengthy transport, and there is no need for the use of chemicals or plastic to preserve food, so you get fresher, safer, more delicious produce.
+Small, local enterprises use more careful and accountable production methods, which allows consumers to understand where their food has come from, how it was grown and what they're ingesting.
+By cutting out the middle men in long supply chains, short food supply chains can connect the consumer with the producer and provide food at better prices for both parties.
+Food grown locally can also be picked when at its best, and the time it takes food to go from farm to plate is vastly reduced.
+Fewer nutrients are lost due to reduced transportation, and there's less need for chemicals or plastic to preserve the food, which means fresher, safer, more delicious produce.